skip to main content

 We may earn money when you click our links.

 Dive into early hockey action this fall as the ice heats up for the NHL preseason.
-Catch select games on NHL Network, TNT, and your regional sports network.
+Catch games on your regional sports network, as well as select games on NHL Network, TNT, and ESPN+.

-DIRECTV STREAM is our favorite service for catching the NHL preseason.
+Stream with DIRECTV is my favorite service for catching the NHL preseason.
 It comes with every national NHL channel and offers most RSNs based on your location.
 But if you support a team far from home, you’ll want ESPN+ for out-of-market streaming access.

 Keep reading for more info on NHL preseason channels and recommended TV services.
 We also have a section dedicated to the full preseason schedule so you can quickly check game times.